Paul Ryan's challenges will not start until after Nov. 8 election

-WASHINGTON U.S. House Speaker Paul Ryan is expected to cruise to re-election in his Wisconsin congressional district on Nov.
+WASHINGTON (Reuters) - U.S. House Speaker Paul Ryan is expected to cruise to re-election in his Wisconsin congressional district on Nov.
 8, the day before his real political problems are likely to start.

 That is when Ryan will know the shape of the new House of Representatives.
 If, as some analysts foresee, it becomes even more conservative than it is now, Ryan's difficulties in managing the lower chamber of Congress could worsen.